SEARCH AND FIND

 Search directly for a product or tag

-The large effective surface area of the silvertex® material can be optimally flowed through due to the open design of its structure, thereby enabling the self-regulating release of silver ions into the surrounding fluid.
-Due to its flexible shape, the silvertex® material can be inserted into almost any cleaning/maintenance opening.
+The large effective surface area of the Silvertex® material can be optimally flown through due to the open design of its structure, thus enabling the self-regulating release of silver ions into the surrounding fluid.
+Due to its flexible shape, the Silvertex® material can be inserted into almost any cleaning/maintenance opening.

 Silver-based products have been used to keep drinking water fresh since Charlemagne.
 Back then, in the form of silver vessels in which drinking water was kept, nobody knew anything about the specific effects of silver.
 Today we know that it is the positively charged silver ions that dock onto the microorganisms (e.g. pathogens such as Legionella, E.Coli, etc.) and disrupt the metabolism of the bacteria or lead to cell death in over 30 different mechanisms of action.
 The microbially acting silver ions have a unique long-term effect like no other active ingredient.
 Products based on chlorine or hydrogen peroxide cannot be “bound” in water, they evaporate and are therefore not suitable for preservation.

 When the metallic (elemental) silver comes into contact with the oxygenated water/fluid, a concentration-dependent amount of Ag+ ions is formed.
 These formed Ag+ ions are solvated by water/fluids, pass into the fluid phase and are carried away.
 The positively charged Ag ions associate to the negatively polarized membranes of microorganisms.
 A large number of chemical reactions develop from this initially electrostatic interaction.
 These chemical reactions, with over 30 proven mechanisms of action of the silver ions, lead to reactions such as metabolic disorders and structural deformations in the microorganisms, which in turn lead to the inability to reproduce and even cell death: